Mask-skeptic Republican Gohmert positive for COVID-19; congressional colleagues to self-quarantine | Health

 Mask-skeptic Republican Gohmert positive for COVID-19; congressional colleagues to self-quarantine

 In a Twitter posting on Wednesday, Nadler wished Gohmert a "full and speedy recovery."
-Democratic House of Representatives Majority Leader Steny Hoyer said House leaders would discuss having all House members tested as a result of Gohmert's testing positive.
+Asked if she would consider a mask mandate for the House of Representatives, Democrat and House Speaker Nancy Pelosi said: "We're talking to the Capitol physician about that.
+We'll see what they recommend."

-Nearly 150,000 people in the United States have died of coronavirus, and almost 4.4 million have tested positive, according to a Reuters tally.
-Infection rates have begun to soar in recent weeks after states lifted early restrictions on social gatherings and travel intended to slow the virus' spread.
+COVID-19 has claimed the lives of more than 150,000 people in the United States, and almost 4.4 million have tested positive for the virus, according to a Reuters tally.
+Infection rates have begun to soar in recent weeks after states lifted earlier restrictions on social gatherings and travel.
 Including Gohmert, 13 members of Congress have been diagnosed with or suspected to have COVID-19.
 The other 12 have all recovered and Gohmert said he was asymptomatic.

 Republican Rand Paul in March became the first senator to contract the disease.
 He faced criticism from his colleagues after spending time walking maskless around the Capitol, even using its gym, while waiting for test results.
 After recovering, Paul, a physician, also shunned a mask, arguing that he is now immune.
-Other medical professionals have said it is unclear whether a person can contract COVID-19 a second time.
+Other medical professionals have said it is unclear whether a person can contract COVID-19 a second time or how long immunity may last.

 Gohmert said he would now wear a mask, but when asked about mask policies, told the broadcaster: "If somebody feels strongly that everybody should wear a mask then they shouldn't be around people that don't wear masks."